 Valerie Garfield, Vice President, Publisher of Novelty and Licensed Publishing used to get into trouble for reading way, way past her bedtime, but once she started a book she just had to finish it.
 She still reads that way, even if it means a lot of 3:30AM bedtimes.
 Her favorite childhood series was Paddington Bear, and today her office houses a few Paddington bears she can’t bear to part with.

 Siobhan Ciminera, Editorial Director once read a book at a baseball game.
 The pitcher ended up pitching a no-hitter, but she kept reading—the book was even more exciting!
 Her favorite childhood author was Shel Silverstein who made her laugh, cry, and dream big.

-Lisa Rao, Editor knew she was destined to work in publishing when she was the only one of her friends who asked for books for Christmas.
+Lisa Rao, Senior Editor knew she was destined to work in publishing when she was the only one of her friends who asked for books for Christmas.
 Lisa’s favorite book was The Secret Garden which she read and reread over and over again.
 A close second was The Little Prince which contains her favorite quote, “What is essential is invisible to the eye.”

 Beth Barton, Editor has always been a bookworm and dreamed of working in publishing from a young age.
 As a child, she escaped the Arizona heat by heading to the local used bookstore, ice cream cone in hand, to add to her carefully curated “library” at home.
 She loved old books about spirited girls in faraway places, like the Little House in the Big Woods and Anne of Green Gables series.
 To this day, ice cream still tastes better with a book!

-Chloe Fraboni, Associate Editor fell in love with reading as a way to visit the fantastic worlds beyond her family’s farm.
+Chloe Fraboni, Editor fell in love with reading as a way to visit the fantastic worlds beyond her family’s farm.
 Chloe’s favorite childhood book was More Bugs in Boxes by David A. Carter, and to this day she still loves the loopy little lavender bug.

 Libros Para Niños is a Spanish-language imprint of the children’s division, publishing simultaneous editions of our popular books.